MJKWoolnough/ics/README.md

 }
 ```

-PropSummary defines a short summary or subject for the calendar component
+PropSummary defines a short summary or subject for the calendar component.

 #### type PropTimeTransparency